Characterization of oral bacterial and fungal microbiome in recovered COVID-19 patients

 Group 1 definition Diagnostic criteria applied to define the specific condition / phenotype represented in the case (exposed) group

-Patients who have recovered from COVID-19
+This group consists of patients who have recovered from COVID-19.

 Group 0 sample size Number of subjects in the control (unexposed) group